dougeby/IntuneDocs/intune/windows-bulk-enroll.md

 - A provisioning package that attempts to join an Active Directory domain or Azure Active Directory tenant that does not create a local account could make the device unreachable if the domain-join process fails due to lack of network connectivity.
 - Scripts run by the provisioning package are run in system context.
 The scripts are able to make arbitrary changes to the device file system and configurations.
 A malicious or bad script could put the device in a state that can only be recovered by reimaging or wiping the device.

-### Problems with bulk enrollment and Company Portal
-If a user tries to enroll a previously bulk-enrolled device using the Company Portal, they will receive a warning that their device needs further actions, either setup or enrollment.
-The device is enrolled, but the enrollment is not recognized by the Company Portal app or website.

 ### Bulk enrollment with Wi-Fi

 Bulk enrolled devices are unable to use to user-targeted certificates and Wi-Fi deployment.
 You must use [device-level certificates](certificates-configure.md) to manage these connections.